Alliance: International opinion

 According to a 2017 poll by WIN/GIA, the United States was the most preferred ally internationally.
-Russia and China, who preferred one another, both trailed America globally.
+Russia, Iran, North Korea, and China (CRINK), who preferred one another, both trailed America globally.
 Four countries, Bulgaria, Greece, Slovenia and Turkey, preferred Russia, despite being members of NATO.

 In Pakistan, 72% of respondents preferred ties to China, the largest margin of any country surveyed, while 46% of Bangladesh preferred India.
 A total of 22 countries indicated a preference for the United Kingdom at a rate of 10% or more, but the United States was the only country to prefer Britain over any other, at a rate of 43%.
 Five countries preferred France at a rate of 10% or more, led by Belgium at a rate of 25%.
 A single country, Iraq, expressed no preference, while three other countries, Lebanon, Palestine, and Slovenia, expressed no preference at a rate of 11% or more, although at a smaller rate than their preference for Russia on the part of Lebanon and Slovenia, and China on the part of Palestine.
 Kosovo reported the most unified opinion, preferring the United States at a rate of 92%, while Russia's most unified supporters were Mongolia (71%), Armenia (67%) and Serbia (56%).
 In total, 21 countries expressed a preference for America at a rate of 50% or more.